 Graphical representation of two- and three-dimensional objects on color raster displays.
 Line generation, region filling, geometric transformations, hidden line and surface removal, rendering techniques.
 Prerequisites: CS 104 or CS 124; MATH 122 or MATH 124 or MATH 271 recommended.

 A projects-based course focused on applications development on wireless and embedded platforms, including iOS, Arduino, and Linux-based devices.
 Emphasis on C programming and cyber-physical systems software.
 Prerequisite: CS 124.
 Pre/Co-requisites: Recommended: CS 148 or CS 204.

 See description of Honors Thesis Program in the College of EM section of this catalog.

 Data harvesting, cleaning, and summarizing.
 Working with non-traditional, non-numeric data (social network, natural language textual data, etc.).
 Scientific visualization using static and interactive "infographics."
 A practical focus on real datasets, and developing good habits for rigorous and reproducible computational science.
 Prerequisites: CS 020 or CS 021; STAT 141 or STAT 143 or STAT 211.
 Pre/Co-requisites: Recommended: CS 110; Math 122 or Math 124.
 Cross-listed with: STAT 287.

 Oral presentations that pertain to the ethical practice of computer science in government, industry, and academia.
 Topics may include computer security, copyright, and patent law.
 Prerequisite: Senior standing in Computer Science.

 See Schedule of Courses for specific titles.
 Subject will vary from year to year.
-May be repeated for credit.
+May be repeated for credit with instructor permission.